vuola/UH_NumericalMethods/README.md

 2. If a visualization is required in the excercise, the C++ algorithm has also been compiled into a library binary in a format which can be called from Python.
 Visualization has been implemented using Python code and a Python script has been used as the entry point for running both the algorithm and visualization.
 3. Some of the algorithms are implemented with python only.

 Two interface libraries have been used to make Python and C++ interoperable.

-The first one is called `boost-python`.
-It is a well established, highly efficient C++ library which is intended for users wanting to call optimized C/C++ routines from Python scripts.
+`Eigen` is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+The main purpose of using eigen is the matrix abstraction which is convenient, efficient and intuitive to use.

 The second interface library is called `eigenpy`.
 It creates a direct one-to-one linkage between eigen C++ data structures and Python/NumPy data structures, removing the need to pass data via files or to create duplicate copies of the data structures in memory.